Public Services (Uniformed Protective)

 As part of the course, you will be required to take part in a one-week residential.
 This is a compulsory part of the course as you will complete assessed work based on the activities undertaken.
 This residential is counted towards the compulsory work placement required for all Triple Vocational A Level students.

-You will also have the opportunity to undertake the Level 2 Gym Instructor course.
+You will also have the opportunity to undertake the Level 2 Gym Instructor course through a local company called 88 Fitness Education & Training.
 We are able to offer this at a significantly reduced cost.
 The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.

 Future Career Opportunities